FelixOnline/v2/content/articles/2011-12-1-modern-family--a-family-portrait.md

 subtitle: >
   A TV series which looks at the everyday life of your typical family
 date: "2011-12-01 20:36:11 +0000"

 # Attributes from Felix Online V1
 id: "1873"
 old_path: /tv/1873/modern-family--a-family-portrait
 aliases:
  - /tv/1873/modern-family--a-family-portrait
+imported: true
+comments:
+ - I was recommended to watch this show by a friend of mine I never got around to it until I was reminded about it by this article All that to say that my housemates and myself are now huge fans  of Gloria of course

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - js2310

+# Homepage control params
 headline: true
 featured: true